 A classic gin cocktail, this Tom Collins recipe is made with fresh orange and lemon juice then topped with sparkling club soda.
 The ultimate party drink!

-The holiday entertaining season is right around the corner so I thought it might be a good time to finally share one of my all time favorite cocktail recipes: the Tom Collins.
+The entertaining season is right around the corner so I thought it might be a good time to finally share one of my all time favorite cocktail recipes: the Tom Collins.
 Made with gin, citrus juice, club soda and a little sugar, it is refreshing, effervescent and not too sweet.

 I’m a huge fan of keeping cold foods cold and hot foods hot so I absolutely love serving this Tom Collins cocktail in my Moscow Mule mugs.
 You can find them on Amazon and they will keep your drink (and your gin!) nice and cold.